 Dawn + Jeff's Home Remodel + Addition

-Whole House Renovation in Portland
+Whole House Renovation in Portland, OR

 This remodel absorbs a cramped 1-story cottage into a wholly transformed, spacious new home.
 With a second child on the way and desire for more space, Dawn + Jeff considered moving.
 But they loved their neighborhood.
 They had also put work into their home, replacing first floor windows and putting considerable effort into landscaping.

 Instead of selling or demolishing their old house, the owners upcycled it into something new.
 The second floor contains a master suite, 2 kids' rooms and a Jack-and-Jill kids' bath.
 Ground floor updates include a renovated kitchen and a new mud room, as well as a longed-for garage.
 Finishes were kept to a tight budget, but bright splashes of color steer clear of generic new construction.

 The key challenge with this project was to absorb an approximately 1200-square-foot original house into a wholly new design.
 Prior to our renovation, the owners had replaced all first floor windows.
 We retained that investment as well as all first floor walls, floors, and a bathroom that had been recently renovated.